annnoo/engine-breakout/README.md

 ## Assignments and responsibilities

 In general, every author has worked on all parts of the project, be it bug fixing, add functionality to existing classes or general architecture.
 In the following the responsibilities for the main parts are listed.

 * **Christian Danscheid**
-    * Renderer with all underlying components
+    * Renderer with all underlying components (CanvasBuffer, DoubleBufferedCanvas, LayeredCanvas, LayeredRenderer...)
-    * SceneManager
+    * SceneManager with Scene lifecycle
     * DOMScene and CanvasScene
     * GameLoop
+    * MainMenuScene and LevelSelectScene (draft and implementation)
 * **Anno Kerp**
     * Vector2D
     * InputManager